lmn4121/Project-Portfolio/README.md

 ## Requirements
 - pip install -r requirements.txt
   - Note: This includes all required modules for both the deployment app and the notebooks
+- Some imports are built into Python, and are not listed in the requirements